pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_files.md

 ## Publish file message

-Publish the uploaded file message to a channel.
-Called by sendFile; use directly if sendFile fails with status.operation === PNPublishFileMessageOperation to resend the message without re-uploading.
+Publish a message about an already-uploaded file to a channel.
+Called by sendFile after upload.
+If sendFile fails with status.operation === PNPublishFileMessageOperation, you can retry by calling publishFile using data from the status object without re-uploading.

 ### Method(s)